dabass2/bag-alert-api/README.md

 `Major Bag Alert` comes fully installed with exhaustive test coverage.
 These tests can be found in the `tests` folder in the root directory.

-To run test simply run
+To run tests simply run
 > npm run test

-This will run jest with test coverage as well
+This will run Jest with test coverage as well

-(NOTE: `Major Bag Alert` API is written using cutting edge industry defining Javascript techniques such as ES6 Modules and as such must use experimental Node features to run Jest.)
+(NOTE: `Major Bag Alert` API is written using cutting edge, industry defining Javascript techniques such as ES6 Modules, and as such must use experimental Node features to run Jest.)

 ---

-`Major Bag Alert` is released under the [MIT License](https://opensource.org/licenses/MIT) and is also very good and useful
+`Major Bag Alert` is released under the [MIT License](https://opensource.org/licenses/MIT) and is also very good and useful. also pls stream bts